chorvick/WeatherDashboard/README.md

 # WeatherDashboard

 This weather dashboard allows you to search the current weather conditions and five day forcast for any city you like.
 This application was written using the bootstrap framework.
-Other resources used were javascript and Jquery.
+Other resources used were Javascript, Jquery and Moment.Js.

 The weather information is pulled from The Open Weather Api.